 I have a great job!
 It is an honor to hang around such motivating people.
-When I see someone with a story, I have a habit of “politely” pressing into them to hear more.
+When I see someone with a story, I have a habit of “politely” pressing in to hear more.
 Jen is one of us, with an inspiring transformation tale!
 She is so happy, warm, and an incredibly hard worker.
-When she recently showed me a beautiful picture of her all dressed up, I couldn’t believe my eyes!
+When she recently showed me a beautiful picture of herself all dressed up, I couldn’t believe my eyes!
 What a journey!
 With a little encouragement, Jen is going to share some pieces of her story and her success with us.
 I am unsure if she realized the wonderful light she brings, and the impact her story can and will make!

 I first have to compliment you on your positive energy and infectious smile.
 Tell me a little about where that stems from.